cpsughrue/gsoc_proposal/README.md

 > Termination

-The build deamon will automatically terminate after "sitting empty" for a specified amount of time.
-For example, if a clang invocations de-registers with the daemon leaving it with zero registered clang invocations.
-The deamon will wait `n` seconds before terminating itself.
-By using a time limit the deamon will not be tied to a single executable and may persist across a large project.
+The build daemon will automatically terminate after "sitting empty" for a specified amount of time.
+For example, if a clang invocation de-registers with the daemon, leaving it with zero registered clang invocations.
+The daemon will wait `n` seconds before terminating itself.
+By using a time limit, the daemon may persist across a large project.

 ---
-**PHASE 3: Implement core build daemon functionality**
+**Phase 3: Implement core build daemon functionality**

 The goal of phase 3 is to implement as scanning, scheduling, cache management, and module building.
 Phase 3 is the largest phase by far.